 Novice Benchmark Presentational Speaking or Signing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
+This is my goal. l can do this with help I can do this cons isten tly.
+I have provide d evidence to demons trate this.
 How can I present information to narrate about my life, experiences and events?
 I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples I can I can name my family members, their ages, their relationships to me, and what they like to do.
-I can state a few personality or physical characteristics of a hero of mine.
-I can identify parts of my house, my school or my place of work.
+I can state a few personality or physical characteristics of a hero of mine. l can I can identify parts of my house, my school or my place of work.
 I can name places in my community, town, city, state or country.
-I can tell someone my activities and schedule for the day. x How can I present information to give a preference or opinion?
-I can express my likes and dislikes on very familiar and everyday topics of interest using a mixture of practiced or memorized words, phrases and simple sentences.
+I can tell someone my activities and schedule for the day.
+How can I present information to give a preference or opinion?
+I can express my likes and dislikes on very familiar and everyday topics of interest l can using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples I can I can tell where I like to go to see art or listen to music.
 I can say how much I like or don't like certain foods.
 I can state my favorite free-time activities and those I don't like.
 I can state which actors or authors I like the best.
-I can say which school subjects are my most and least favorite. x How can I present information to inform or describe?
+I can say which school subjects are my most and least favorite.

+How can I present information to inform or describe?
 I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can I can give some simple information about my classroom or school.
+My goal Examples • I can I can give some simple information about my classroom or school.
 I can tell the location of a city relative to another city on a map.
 I can present simple information about my town or city.
 I can give some simple information about animals, foods or sports based on pictures or photos.
-I can give some simple information about historical figures based on pictures or photos. х
+I can give some simple information about historical figures based on pictures or photos.